Welcome

 table: The table external component has a different look and feel and can be used with any dataset.

-datasets: - uuid: products content: >- [ ["Computers", "Scanner", 5, 3], ["Computers", "Printer", 7, 4], ["Computers", "Laptop", 3, 2], ["Electronics", "Camera", 10, 7], ["Electronics", "Headphones", 5, 9] ] pages: - components: - settings: component: table external: width: 100% lookup: uuid: products
+datasets: - uuid: products content: >- [ ["Computers", "Scanner", 5, 3], ["Computers", "Printer", 7, 4], ["Computers", "Laptop", 3, 2], ["Electronics", "Camera", 10, 7], ["Electronics", "Headphones", 5, 9] ] pages: - components: - displayer: component: table external: width: 100% lookup: uuid: products

 -